Complete classification of the Dehn functions of Bestvina-Brady groups: Lower bounds

-For $ a_1 $-edges $e$ the reasoning is the same: if $e$ is on the bottom side, and is not the leftmost one, there is only one other edge with the same label that can be reached without intersecting either an $ a_k $- or an $a_2$-corridor, that is the edge directly above.
-So the corridor starting at $e$ is a bridge.
-The edges appearing on the left and rightmost side of the square, together with the leftmost $a_1$-edge of the top and bottom side, are oriented in such a way that the only possible choice of $a_1$-corridors that do not pairwise intersect, and do not intersect an $a_2$- or $a_k$-corridor, is the concentric one, as shown in the picture.
-So they are all half-annuli, except the one connecting the leftmost $a_1$-edges of the top and bottom side, which is a bridge.
+For $ a_1 $-edges, the reasoning is similar: let $e$ be an $a_1$-edge on the bottom side that is not the leftmost one.
+There is only one other edge with the same label that can be reached by a corridor $C$ without intersecting any $ a_2 $-corridors or $a_k$-corridors, namely the $a_1$-edge directly above on the top side.
+Thus, the corridor $C$ is a bridge.